 You must create a user for Confluent REST API in LDAP and provide the username and password.

-value you set in your config file ($VALUES_FILE) for
+value you set in your config file (

 Log into MDS as the Kafka super user as below: